Date of Degree

 Copyright 2010 Piyusha Mutreja

 Mutreja, Piyusha.
-"International trade and cross-country capital composition." dissertation, University of Iowa, 2010.
+"International trade and cross-country capital composition."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.